Struggling to get interviews?

 5. Display your awards and honors

-Listing awards and honors on your scholarship resume provides you a chance to show off any noteworthy achievements in your academic career to the scholarship selection committee.
+Listing awards and honors on your scholarship resume provides you a chance to highlight any noteworthy achievements in your academic career.

 - Scholarships (previously awarded)